userdbctl(1) — Linux manual page

 record clients, as it simplifies client side implementation

-substantially since they can ask a single service for lookups
+substantially, since they can ask a single service for lookups

-instead of asking all running services in parallel.
+instead of asking all running services in parallel. userdbctl

-userdbctl uses this service preferably, too, unless
+uses this service preferably, too, unless --with-nss= or

-control over the services to talk to is required.
+services to talk to is required.

 Added in version 245.